 Amy is an author, executive producer, activist and healing practitioner.

 So how did she become a healing practitioner?
-At Lunch she’d been making amazing things for brands like Paramount Pictures, Red Bull and Nickelodeon and for creators like Pee-wee Herman, Vernon Wells, and Kid Koala.
+At Lunch she’d been making amazing things for brands like Burt’s Bees, Paramount Pictures, Red Bull Music Academy, and Nickelodeon and for creators like Pee-wee Herman, Vernon Wells, and Kid Koala.
 Things should have been perfect, but the traumas of her life were catching up.
 Something just didn’t feel right.
 She had lost her spark.

-In naming her trauma of CSA and seeking justice, Amy was able to bring her Spiritual practice and her creative practice together with her heartbreaking and hilarious book, oracle deck and audiobook – What We’ve Forgotten (2023, 2024, 2025) based on her “life changing” retreat format .
-She has now extended the invitation for others to remember their authentic power and sense of wonder and encourages her community to “find the others”.
-Sandra Ingerman has called her ” a leader for these times” and Public Enemy’s Chuck D calls her “relentless” in her ability to overcome and bring change.
+In naming her trauma of CSA and seeking justice, Amy was able to bring her Spiritual practice and her creative practice together with her heartbreaking, humorous and mystical book, oracle deck and audiobook – What We’ve Forgotten (2023, 2024, 2025) based on her retreat of the same name.
+She has now extended the invitation to all to remember & reclaim their authentic power and sense of wonder.

 “Amy Miranda is relentless in her revealing of the power of art, written word and fact “